abougouffa/minemacs/docs/functions-and-commands.md

 BASE-COLOR can be a color (string) or a face.
 When it is a face, the FACE-ATTR needs to be provided, otherwise, the :background attribute will be used.
+If BG-MODE is provided, it should be symbol `light` or `dark` or `opposite`, otherwise, it will be deduced from the frame's background-mode parameter.

 #### `(+nerd-icons-icon NAME &rest ARGS)`